usnistgov/guilogger/README.md

 We also motivate the implementation of this concept for other GUI toolkits.
 We are thinking of:
 *Qt*, *Glui*, *Juce*, *gladexml*, *jqueryUI*, *capuccino*, etc...
-For each case the namming standard will be [toolkit-name]logger.
-As you see '*gtklogger*'.
+For each case the namming standard will be [toolkit-name]logger as you see '*gtklogger*'.

 References